 - Activity ID details are provided.

-- Status Code 200 (OK) – This means the operation is completed successfully.
+- Status Code 200 (OK) – The operation is completed successfully.

 [Patched https://us.gateway.configmgr.manage.microsoft.com/api/gateway/NotificationResult(TenantId=d61fa037XXXX29df,NotificationId=145d2046-d675-4458-b239-05d39d31e0d3) for notification result with ID: 145d2046-d675-4458-b239-05d39d31e0d3] [GetNotifications] Response from https://us.gateway.configmgr.manage.microsoft.com/api/gateway/Notification is: 200 (OK) Response status code: 200 (OK) Activity ID: a7e9d4e1-9e36-48c6-8de4-9f158ad19b52